 The Long-Term Effects of Bullying

-Bullying is upsetting, anxiety-inducing, and difficult to deal with when it is ongoing.
-There are also several long-term effects of bullying that impact an individual’s life and psyche for years afterward.
+Bullying is upsetting, anxiety-inducing, and challenging to deal with when it is ongoing.
+Several long-term effects of bullying impact an individual’s life and psyche for years afterward.

 People of all ages can be bullied by their peers, whether in school, at work, in friendship groups, or even within family dynamics.
 Bullying requires an imbalance of power, with the dominant party persistently and aggressively tormenting their victim through acts of verbal and/or physical aggression.
-Direct bullying includes things like hitting, pushing, name-calling, cyberbullying, and stealing personal belongings, whereas indirect bullying covers social exclusion, rumor-spreading, and inciting others against a victim.
-[1]
+Direct bullying includes things like hitting, pushing, name-calling, cyberbullying, and stealing personal belongings, whereas indirect bullying includes social exclusion, rumor-spreading, and inciting others against a victim [1].

 Depression

-Bullying is characterized by the abusive things that people say and do to those they want to victimize.
-One of the most common long-term effects of this trauma is a heightened risk of depression.
+One of the most common long-term effects of bullying is a heightened risk of depression.
 Victims internalize the cruel things said to them, which leads to them losing their sense of self-image and their beliefs in societal empathy, especially if nobody helped them through the bullying.
-They often feel ashamed of being bullied, deliberately isolate themselves from social groups, and become detached from things fundamental to their identities, such as cultural practices or ethnic heritages.
-[2]
+They often feel ashamed of being bullied, deliberately isolate themselves from social groups, and become detached from things fundamental to their identities, such as cultural practices or ethnic heritages [2].

 Anxiety

-Bullies deliberately grind their victims down and destroy their self-confidence, both to be cruel and to keep the victim from feeling bold enough to seek help.
-This is one of the psychological effects of bullying that shapes a person’s long-term personality when it turns into anxiety.
+Anxiety is a common psychological effect of bullying.
 Victims live in a constant state of fear, so many victims avoid settings where they are likely to be bullied, like school.
-This anxiety often leads them to miss out on important life opportunities because they’re afraid of being bullied again.
-[2]
+This anxiety often leads them to miss out on essential life opportunities because they’re afraid of being bullied again [2]

 PTSD

-Post-traumatic Stress Disorder (PTSD) symptoms are believed to accumulate after a series of traumatic events, so bullying can absolutely increase the risk and exacerbate the symptoms of the condition.
-Some common symptoms of PTSD include being constantly tense, experiencing negative or harmful thoughts, becoming easily rattled, and avoiding anything relating to the traumatic event.
-People who were bullied in the past are more susceptible to developing these symptoms, especially since they will be overly sensitive to stress and fear.
-[3]
+Experts believe that post-traumatic stress disorder (PTSD) symptoms accumulate after a series of traumatic events, meaning bullying can increase the risk and exacerbate the condition’s symptoms.
+Some common symptoms of PTSD include flashbacks, nightmares, and intrusive memories of the traumatic event, experiencing harmful thoughts, and avoiding anything relating to the traumatic event.
+People who’ve experienced bullying are more susceptible to developing these symptoms, especially since they will be overly sensitive to stress and fear [3]

 Anger Issues

-Isolated anger issues are not classified as a mental health condition; however, they’re a common psychological consequence of bullying.
+Although isolated anger issues lack classification as a mental health condition, they commonly arise as a psychological consequence of bullying.
 Both bullies and victims are more likely to experience problems with anger than people who have no involvement with bullying.
-For victims, anger and aggression become self-defense tactics to protect them from further potential bullying.
+For victims, rage and aggression become self-defense tactics to protect them from further potential bullying.
 Anger may also fuel a desire for revenge.
-Bullies often victimize others because they are angry at themselves, their lives, or the world around them, so aggression becomes a part of their psychology.
-[2]
+Bullies often victimize others because they are angry at themselves, their lives, or the world around them, so aggression becomes a part of their psychology [2]

-Bullying is polarizing and stigmatizing, with victims both self-isolating and being excluded by their peers.
-This leads to difficulties in forming healthy relationships due to low self-esteem and increased social withdrawal.
+People who have experienced bullying will often self-isolate in addition to being isolated by their peers.
+This sense of isolation leads to difficulty forming healthy relationships due to low self-esteem and increased social withdrawal.

 Forming relationships with peers involves being emotionally available and vulnerable, but victims often struggle to open up after suffering in silence for so long.
 Being bullied by their peers causes them to expect the worst in everyone, distrust genuine acts of kindness, and even pull away from their existing friendship groups.

-Social anxiety is one of the most common and devastating long-term effects of being bullied.
-Both bullies and bystanders who witness the abuse (but don’t intervene) establish victims as social pariahs who must distance themselves from wider peer groups to avoid being bullied.
+Being bullied often leads to social anxiety, one of its most common and devastating long-term effects.
+Victims become social pariahs who must distance themselves from wider peer groups to avoid further bullying.

-People who are both bullies and victims (“bully-victims”, or “bully/victims”) often display depressive, impulsive, and aggressive symptoms, which trigger antisocial behaviors.
-As a result, both bullies and bully-victims struggle to form healthy social and romantic relationships.
-[1]
+People who are both bullies and victims (“bully-victims” or “bully/victims”) may display depressive, impulsive, and aggressive symptoms, which trigger antisocial behaviors.
+As a result, both bullies and bully/victims struggle to form healthy social and romantic relationships [1]

 Coping Strategies for Bullying Victims